wink-link/winklink-doc/docs/en/vrf.md

 The job of your node represents the data service that your node supports, and each job has a unique 32-byte ID.

-When your WINKLink node is running properly, you can add a job to your node via HTTP API:
+When your WINkLink node is running properly, you can add a job to your node via HTTP API:

 Example: (change the parameter below:  `address`  is the VRFCoordinator contract address deployed in the steps above; `publicKey` is the compressed value of the node's public key, which can be obtained by viewing the terminal display after the node starts, and the corresponding item is `eckey compressed`)